 This is but a simple explanation for one of the most common examples of unreasonable or unequal pay for artists, but such basic economic principles apply throughout.

 The pay of artists is low because the supply of artists and artworks is far greater than any realistic demand at the present time.
 There simply aren't enough interested consumers for the 10.000 or so artists that are currently working in the Netherlands.
 In fact, the total volume of art bought by private citizens in the Netherlands in 2011 had a value of 141,6 million euro's.
 On a population of 16,69 million in 2011, the average amount spent on art by a private citizen in the Netherlands was € 8,47.
-Roughly the price of a pack of cigarettes and a single cup of coffee at the time.

-The problem thus lies on the demand side, with underconsumption, or perhaps overproduction, being the main culprit of low wages for artists.
+The problem therefore lies on the demand side, with underconsumption, or perhaps overproduction, being the main culprit of low wages for artists.
 However, the solution that is often brought up is that artists should simply be paid more.
 As the market isn't going to do this on its own, the largest Dutch government fund has actually offered more subsidies to pay artists directly when working on a project.
 It should go without saying that solving a problem caused by overproduction by putting funds towards stimulating production is not a particularly efficient approach.

 Instead if one truly wishes for artists to make more money, which is what 'fairer compensation' ultimately means, then it would be a far better idea to find ways to create greater demand for art.